+What does the process data tell you?
 The district continues to work to improve student achievement.
-Trends and patterns show that the percentage of students scoring as beginning and developing on Milestones is too large.
-Learning loss will increase this measurement.
+Trends and (process data describes the way programs are patterns show that the percentage of students scoring as beginning and conducted; provides evidence of participant developing on Milestones is too large.
+Learning loss will increase this involvement in programs; answers the measurement.
 Specific needs identified were: 1.
-Ensure that all teachers differentiate instruction.
+Ensure that all teachers question "What did you do for whom?") differentiate instruction.
 2. Integrate modern technology into daily instruction more effectively.
 3. Ensure that teachers use relevant instructional data and provide frequent and consistent feedback and follow-up with students.
 4. Provide professional learning to increase teachers' use of higher order thinking questioning techniques and performance tasks.
 5. Increase use of flexible grouping, differentiate instruction, and use technology.
 6. Expand teacher opportunities to collaborate on classroom instruction and student data.
 7. Follow-up to ensure needed classroom improvement is implemented.
 Milestone scores reflects that minimum growth in students obtaining scores of proficient.

 What achievement data did you use?

-Georgia Milestones, Star Math Report, Reading Plus, GlimspeK12, Student

-Report Card and CCRPI Reports
+Georgia Milestones, Star Math Report, HMH Reading Growth Measure, Acadience, WriteScore Data, Student Report Card and CCRPI Reports

 What does your achievement data tell you?
 1. Stewart County Elementary School Academic Performance from 2022-2023 ; Students in grades 3-5 scoring in levels 2-4 in ELA decreased from 58% to 55%; Students in grades 3-5 scoring in levels 2-4 in mathematics decreased from 64% to 55%.
 SCES still in the grip of learning loss following Covid -19.
-2. Stewart County Middle School Academic Performance from 2022-2023; Students in grades 6-8 scoring in levels 2-4 in ELA decreased from 64% to 60%; Students in grades 6-8 scoring in levels 2-4 in mathematics decreased from 75% to 71%.
+2. Stewart County Middle School Academic Performance from 2022-2023 ; Students in grades 6-8 scoring in levels 2-4 in ELA decreased from 64% to 60%; Students in grades 6-8 scoring in levels 2-4 in mathematics decreased from 75% to 71%.
 SCMS still in the grip of learning loss following Covid -19.
-3. Stewart County High School Academic Performance for students in levels 2-4 from 2022-2023: America Literature - increase 68%-to 64%; Coordinate Algebra - decreased from 78% to 47%; United States History - decreased from 54% to 45%; and Biology decreased from 58% to 54%.
+3. Stewart County High School Academic Performance for students in levels 2-4 from 2022-2023: America Literature - increase 68%-to 64%; Coordinate Algebra - decreased from 78% to 47%; United States History - decreased from 54% to 45%; and Biology decreased from 58% to 54% .
 Important trends are that academic scores are mixed in ELA and math.
 The conclusion is that the district must continue to use intervention strategies to improve scores even more and to work to move students to proficient and distinguished after current learning loss years.

 What demographic data did you use?
 Permanent Records, Census, and Department of Labor Reports

 What does the demographic data tell you?
 Demographic data indicates an extremely high poverty rate in the district.
 High poverty rates correlate with greater academic needs.
 However, the district is highly motivated to meet these academic needs and is taking measures to do so.
 The district has implemented a Reading Program that focuses on comprehension and fluency to improve Lexile scores.
 The district has been awarded the L4GA grant which will be used to further support the interventions identified with annual CNA.
 The district wants to ensure that the reading program and other strategies/programs are implemented with fidelity and will provide support toward this end.
 The district will implement strategies to attract and retain highly effective science and social studies teachers.
 The district will refine and streamline the RTI process.
 The district will work with the Twenty First Century Program to provide support activities specifically designed for single parents and grandparents raising students.
 The Twenty First Century Program will also provide breakfast and lunch for students during the summer.
 District was awarded a Dinner grant to provide students with dinner helping to provide 3 meals a day for our students